TOGETHER, Maine Media and Carl Zeiss USA PARTNER TO sponsor the Precision Image Competition.

 - Short films or clips must be 90 seconds or less.

 - Please upload your film to your own personal Vimeo account

-- Please make sure that your video is viewable through a hyperlink
+- Please make sure that your video is viewable through the link you provide

 - Video must be shot with Zeiss glass

 You may submit up to 3 short films or clips.
 Please email [email protected] with your submission.
 Include your name, the Zeiss lens you used, the workshop you attended, and a Vimeo link to your film(s).
 If your film is selected, you will be asked to provide a .mp4 or .mov file for Maine Media to share on our YouTube channel.